silaspe/maths/docs/rand.md

 .

 I hope you have a good Wednesday!
+Also, I just got a haircut.

+.

+I hope you have a good Thursday!
+Also, today I will have my final exams.